Introduction to the Glucose Ketone Index (GKI) Guide

 Meidenbauer and Seyfried found that a lower GKI level (below 1.0) demonstrated better efficacy of the ketogenic diet in brain cancer patients.
 The benefit of a ketogenic diet or fasting diet for brain cancer patients is thought to be due to the Warburg effect, where cancer cells are thought to have higher glucose energy requirements than normal cells.
 The cancer cells often have abnormal or dysfunctional mitochondria, which prevent the mitochondria from using fats (fatty acids) as fuel.
-Thus, the cancer cells require glucose to function.
-Dietary treatments for several types of cancers focuses on a very low-carbohydrate diet that significantly lowers blood glucose levels and increases ketone and fatty acid metabolism by the body.
+Thus, cancer cells require glucose to function.
+Dietary treatments for several types of cancers focus on a very low-carbohydrate diet that significantly lowers blood glucose levels and increases ketone and fatty acid metabolism by the body.
 This lowering of carbohydrates and blood glucose limits the growth of these cancer cells in some small research studies.

-How to improve your Glucose-Ketone Index
+How to improve your Glucose-Ketone Index (GKI)

 If you’re finding that your GKI number is trending higher or isn’t dropping into at least the mild ketosis range, then it’s important to go back and look at what foods you’re eating and if there are other factors affecting either your glucose or ketone levels.
 Some common mistakes we see is that some people are more sensitive to sugar alcohols than others and these sugar alcohols can either spike their blood glucose levels or knock them out of ketosis.
 Exercise, especially endurance exercises such as running can lower blood ketone levels as the body is depending on the blood ketones as a fuel source during exercise.
-Increase caffeine intake can also spike blood glucose levels in some people, so testing 2 to 3 hours after that cup of coffee in the morning may give you a more accurate GKI measurement.
+Increased caffeine intake can also spike blood glucose levels in some people, so testing 2 to 3 hours after that cup of coffee in the morning may give you a more accurate GKI measurement.